duke-of-spacingham/futomakie/docs/futojulia.md

 What happened?

 well, first of all the Ref() is redundant.
 A vector is a reference by itself.
-So let's work with this:
+So let's work with this, it does the exact same thing:
 ```julia
 a = [1, 2, 3]
 b = a